Visibility Extension via Reflection: Conclusion

-In this paper, we empowered the guards in the Art Gallery problem with various types of reflecting-edges.
-We proved that the generalized problem is NP-complete or NP-hard considering several versions.
-Specifically, the aim was to add a space with a size of $k$ units of area to the visibility of a given point.
-Many applications consider a source and they want to make that source visible via various access points.
-This is more clear considering a WiFi network in an organization where all the personnel should be connected to one specific network.
+In this paper, we deal with a variant of the Art Gallery problem in which the guards are empowered with reflecting edges.
+Many applications consider one source and they want to make that source visible via various access points.
+Consider a WiFi network in an organization where due to some policies all the personnel should be connected to one specific network.
 The access points should receive the signal from one source and deliver it to places where the source cannot access.

-A related problem that considered all polygonal edges as reflecting-edges (mirrors), was discussed in 1998~\cite{ad}.
-They investigate the problem of adding at least $k$ units to the surface area of a visibility polygon in $\mathcal{O}(n^{2r} \log n)$ time, where at most $r$ specular reflections are allowed.
-In this article, we proved that considering diffuse reflections, investigating the optimal number of reflecting-edges is NP-hard.

-The complexity results (the hardness results) of this paper work for the following versions of the problem: \begin{itemize} \item Specular version considering single reflection for the problem of adding precisely $k$ units of area to a viewer visibility polygon inside a simple polygon. \item Diffuse version considering single and multiple reflections for the problem of adding either precisely or at least $k$ units of area to the surface area of the visibility polygon of a viewer inside a simple polygon. \end{itemize} Other cases of the problem are still \emph{open}.

-Assume that we are allowed to have diffuse reflections, and we want to expand the visibility polygon of a viewer by a given amount.
-We showed that if $\P$ is a funnel or a weak visible polygon, we can trivially find reflecting-edges in constant time.
-Also, if visibility through multiple reflections is allowed, we can cover a whole funnel or a weak visible polygon through at most three reflecting-edges.

-Reflection on the edges of a given polygon helps decrease the number of guards required to guard an art gallery.
-Previous results on specular reflection reveal that even if we empowered guards by reflection at most $r$ times on the boundary of the polygon, the minimum number of guards required to cover the whole polygon remains $\lfloor \frac{n}{3} \rfloor$.
-However, we proved that if we consider the diffuse type of reflection, this number can decrease to $\lceil \frac{\alpha}{1+ \lfloor \frac{r}{4} \rfloor} \rceil$, where $\alpha$ indicates the minimum number of guards required to cover the polygon without reflection.
-We also proved that this bound does not hold in the case of point guarding, and only the vertex guarding, or boundary guarding of the gallery follows this bound.

-A huge amount of research is committed to studying combinatorial and algorithmic aspects of the art gallery problem.
-As mentioned in the introduction, various articles worked on approximating the problem.
-Accordingly, the generalized version of the art gallery regarding either specular or diffuse reflection has to be approximated by a suitable factor.
-In this article, we presented a $\mathit{O}(\log n)$-approximation factor considering both types of reflection that runs in $\mathcal{O}(n^{4^{r+1}+2})$ time if at most $r$ reflection is allowed.
-For future work, it would be interesting to improve the result into a $\mathcal{O}(\log \log n)$-approximation strategy.
+The problem is to minimizing the access points.

+The gallery is denoted by a given simple polygon $\P$.
+This article mentioned a few versions of the problem of adding an area to the visibility polygon of a given point guard inside $\P$ as a viewer.
+Although we know that reflection could be helpful, we proved that several versions of the problem are $\NP$-hard or $\NP$-complete.